Research

 Alzheimer's Disease

-HDL Mimetic Peptide Mediated Enhancement of Neurovascular Function to Mitigate Cerebral Amyloid Angiopathy and Alzheimer's Disease
+HDL Mimetic Peptide-Mediated Enhancement of Neurovascular Function to Mitigate Cerebral Amyloid Angiopathy and Alzheimer's Disease

-PI: Ling Li, PhD
+PI: Ling Li

-Funding: NIH, National Institute on Aging
+Funding: NIH National Institute on Aging

 Dysregulation of Protein Prenylation in the Pathogenesis of Alzheimer's Disease

-Funding: NIH, National Institute on Aging
+Funding: NIH National Institute on Aging

 Testing a Unique HDL Mimetic Peptide to Reverse ApoE4 Lipidation Deficiency and Alzheimer's Neuropathology

-PI: Ling Li, PhD
+PI: Ling Li

-Funding: NIH, National Institute on Aging
+Funding: NIH National Institute on Aging

 Cancer